FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/welcome-screen-hardcoded.png" alt="The welcome screen with hardcoded data." class="img-fluid" figure=false %}

-If we comment `email` in `server/routes/user.js`, we will see a `You are not logged in` message in our application.
+If we comment out `email` in `server/routes/user.js`, we will see a `You are not logged in` message in our application.
 We can change the email in `server/routes/user.js` and see the corresponding DOM changes as follows:

 ```
 user: {